chalmerlowe/intro_to_sprinting/class_materials/github_overview.md

 # Using GitHub

 ## Time-box

-<XX> Minutes
+2 Minutes

 ## Overview

-<2-3 paragraphs> to discuss Github.
-More details will be shared in the github_concepts.md. >> the parts and pieces of Github (the tabs, the graphs, etc Further details on pull requests will be covered in the github_submit_pull_request.md
+Let's switch gears a bit and discuss Github.
+In the next few sessions, we will explore several capabilities available in Github that greatly simplify code sharing and collaboration.
+Concepts to be covered include:

+* Github user interface
+* Pull requests
+* Github Flow (lightweight branch-based workflow)

 ## Lessons